tejaswinidhupad/Data-Engineering-Pipeline-ETL--Apple-Data-/README.md

 - Create one abstract reader which will use factory pattern

 ### Concept 3 : Design Code base
-- Required extractor, transformer and loader class
+- Required Extractor, Transformer and Loader class
 - Required Utils class

 ### Concept 4 : Spark concept